TFedir/tfedir/README.md

   * Group project, enables analysis of DNA mutation variants using existing algorithms, the goal was easy scalability and acceleration of slow calculations
   * Technologies: Javascript, mongodb
 * Comparing text files: [link](https://github.com/domikkkk/ZPR)
-  * A graphical tool for comparing and merging 2 text file.
+  * A graphical tool for comparing and merging 2 text files.
   * Technologies: C++, CMake, Qt
 * Surrogate model of the objective function for the CMA-ES algorithm: [link](https://github.com/TFedir/cma-es-surrogate-model)
   * Attempt to implement a surrogate model to minimize the number of calls of the target function.